sqiu001/Vestigia/README.md

 6. In your browser head to http://localhost:5000/

+7. Or run from PyCharm and go to browser

 In doing so, any changes you make will be reflected upon refreshing the browser, that way you don't have to constantly restart the web server